nothingelsematters7/golang_proto/README.md

 # golang_proto
 Golang prototype for working with RabbitMQ, Redis etc.

-## For now there are example for working with:
+## For now there are examples for working with:
 * RabbitMQ
 * Redis
 * TOML config files